tinacms/tinacms/README.md

 With this process:

 - critical fixes are published as soon as possible
-- new features and minor fixes take ~0.5 week to be published
+- new features and minor fixes take 3-5 days to be published

 ## Contributors ✨